Keenal/Dogesh/README.md

 # Web-Design

 This is a website made from scratch.
-It is mostly done with HTML, CSS and JavaScript.
+It is done using HTML, CSS and JavaScript.

 Resources:
 https://developers.google.com/speed/libraries/